Feeling stuck? Trapped by circumstances? Perpetually misunderstood?

 - Surrender your will to the greater good.
 Control the things you can.
 Let go of everything else.
-The only things you can truly control are your own actions and reactions moment-to-moment.
+The only things you can truly control are your own actions and reactions in the present moment.
 Breathe that in and embrace it.

 - Understand that everything changes and those changes are not always because of, or up to, you.